PloneGov-IT/collective.outputfilters.enhancelinks/README.rst

 * Plone 5.0
 * Plone 5.1

-It works with Archetype-based and Dexterity-based (`plone.app.contenttypes`__) standard File and Image content-types.
+It works with Dexterity-based (`plone.app.contenttypes`__) standard File and Image content-types.
+If you want support for Archetype-based content-types, go with versions < 1.0.0.

 __ http://pypi.python.org/pypi/plone.app.contenttypes